vEnhance/1802/mockmt3.typ

   We're not grading anything, so write your solutions anywhere (the space below, other loose paper, notebook, iPad, etc.).

+  - The real midterm is only five questions, which I didn't find out until yesterday.
+    If you want, you can ignore the last question if you prefer to match the length.

 - Like the real exam, I suggest not referring to any notes/calculators/etc.

 - Solutions are posted in Section 45 of my LAMV book at #url("https://web.evanchen.cc/1802.html").